2007-2013 Toyota Tundra Double Cab

 You'll find a few options for adding bass to the Tundra Double Cab, including enclosures from JL Audio and MTX.

 JL Audio Stealthbox: JL Audio makes a Stealthbox for the Tundra, which offers one 8" sub in a ported enclosure.
 This option eliminates the need to remove the under-seat utility box in the Tundra’s extended cab version.
 The system is placed under the driver-side rear seat.
-The enclosure is available in Black, Tan, and Gray.
+The enclosure is available in Black or Gray.

 MTX ThunderForm: MTX makes a ThunderForm enclosure for the Tundra.
 It's loaded with a 10" sub that installs under the rear seat.